10 Benefits of Volunteering at a NonProfit

 If you have children or peers that are younger than you, volunteering sets an excellent example.
 Volunteering teaches lessons of humility and gratitude; these are important behaviors to instill at a young age.
 Families that volunteer together can forge greater bonds and bring their relationships much closer.
 Even if you don’t have children, simply setting an example for your peers can be just as valuable.
-Volunteering together creates a chain reaction of more people getting involved in the type of work these non-profits are doing and spreads awareness of their services and necessity of participation.
+Volunteering together creates a chain reaction of more people getting involved in the type of work these nonprofits are doing and spreads awareness of their services and the necessity of participation.
 In need of a few community service ideas for kids?
 We’ve compiled 30 different ways for the whole family to get involved.

 Gain a Better Sense of Purpose

 In addition, volunteering has been shown to improve people with Obsessive-Compulsive Disorder, Post-Traumatic Stress Disorder, and other mental illnesses.
-Volunteering provides an escape from these mental conditions and produces feelings of positivity and increased self-worth.
+Volunteering provides an escape from these mental conditions and produces feelings of positivity, mental wellness, and increased self-worth.
 No matter who you are or what you are dealing with personally, there are plenty of ways that you can give your life new meaning by helping other people and making a positive impact in your community.

 Stay Physically Healthy

-Not only does volunteering supply feelings of satisfaction and happiness, it helps keep you physically healthy.
-By counteracting effects of stress, anger, and anxiety, your body is both mentally and physically more sound.
-For example, volunteering has been seen to provide a distraction from everyday life, which reduces stress.
-Making a real difference in your community also reduces anger, and building connections with others reduces anxiety.
+Not only does volunteering supply feelings of life satisfaction and happiness, but it also helps keep you physically healthy.
+By counteracting the effects of stress, anger, and anxiety, your body is both mentally and physically more sound.
+For example, volunteering has been seen to provide a distraction from everyday life, which reduces your stress level.
+Also, making a real difference in your community reduces anger, and building connections with others reduces anxiety.

 Studies have shown that those who volunteer have lower mortality rates than those who do not get involved in their community.
 This is because volunteering at an older age causes these individuals to walk more, which keeps them physically active and not stagnant.
-Older volunteers find it easier to cope with everyday tasks and have better thinking skills.
+Older volunteers find it easier to cope with everyday tasks, mental wellness, and have better-thinking skills.
 This, in turn, leads these individuals to be less likely to develop higher blood pressure, lessens symptoms of chronic pain, and reduces the risk for heart disease.

 The benefits of volunteering for a non-profit organization are not limited to the ten listed above.
 As mentioned earlier, this is not an experience that can truly be put into words.
 Your time spent volunteering is going to have so many personal benefits and has been seen to resonate with each person differently.
 These were just a few reasons why volunteering at a non-profit helps not only the people involved but you, as well.
-Turn to your local community and find a volunteer program to figure out where you can start making a difference.
+Turn to your local community and find a volunteer program to figure out where you can start making a positive impact.

 Not sure where to start?
-Check out our different volunteer programs that we have in place year round.
-Whether you’re looking for a full-time role or more event-based opportunities to work with children, there is always a need for an extra set of helping hands.
+Check out the different volunteer programs that we have in place year-round.
+Whether you’re looking for a full-time role or more event-based volunteering opportunities to work with children, there is always a need for an extra set of helping hands.
 Give it a shot and see if volunteering for a local non-profit is the one thing missing from your life.